lensvol/LondonRising/README.md

 really interesting and I'm planning to do something like that in the future; I'll probably try reversing *80 Days*, another British hypertext game with an alternate history Victorian setting
-+ one thing that was always on the back of my head when doing this:
++ One thing that was always on the back of my head when doing this:
 Prolog; while I think that the exact things I was doing in this project (communities, ego networks, visualizations, interactive exploration) are better served by graph-specific tools, I do think that logic programming